christianhelle/refitter/docs/docfx_project/articles/using-the-generated-code.md

 In both cases, it will format the generated Refit interfaces to be Apizr ready by:
 - Adding a final IApizrRequestOptions options parameter to all generated methods (if `withRequestOptions` is set to `true`)
 - Providing cancellation tokens by Apizr request options instead of a dedicated parameter (if `withRequestOptions` is set to `true`)
-- Using method overloads instead of optional parameters (note that setting `dynamicQuerystringParametersThreshold` to 2 improve overloading experience)
+- Using method overloads instead of optional parameters (note that setting `useDynamicQuerystringParameters` to true improve overloading experience)

 From here, you're definitly free to use the formatted interface with Apizr by registering, configuring and using it following the [Apizr documentation](https://www.apizr.net).
 But Refitter can go further by generating some helpers to make the configuration easier.